openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

 1. The name of the Project shall be "Infrastructure".

-1. The Project shall use the GitHub online service to host its source code repositories, except where the PMC has determined that GitHub is not appropriate, in which case the PMC shall specify an alternative online service to use.
+1. The Project shall use one or more suitable publicly-available online services to host its source code repositories.

 1. The Project shall maintain a section of the Project website that lists the following:

-   1. the name, affiliation, GitHub username and optionally the primary time zone of the Project Leader;
+   1. the name, affiliation, username at utilised repository services, and optionally the primary time zone of the Project Leader;

-   1. the name, affiliation, GitHub username and optionally the primary time zone of each PMC Member;
+   1. the name, affiliation, username at utilised repository services, and optionally the primary time zone of each PMC Member;

-   1. the name, affiliation, GitHub username and optionally the primary time zone of each Committer who is not also a PMC Member;
+   1. the name, affiliation, username at utilised repository services, and optionally the primary time zone of each Committer who is not also a PMC Member;

-   1. the name, and optionally GitHub username and e-mail address, of past Project Leaders and their affiliation at the time of holding that status; and
+   1. the name, and optionally username at utilised repository services, of past Project Leaders and their affiliation at the time of holding that status; and

-   1. the name, and optionally GitHub username and e-mail address, of past Committers/PMC Members and their affiliation at the time of holding that status, except for those persons who communicate their wish to not be listed to the Project Leader at the time of ending their status as a PMC Member.
+   1. the name, and optionally username at utilised repository services, of past Committers/PMC Members and their affiliation at the time of holding that status, except for those persons who communicate their wish to not be listed to the Project Leader at the time of ending their status as a Committer/PMC Member.

 1. The Project shall maintain a section of the Project website that lists the following:

-   1. the GitHub organisations utilised by the Project, including for each organisation the URI and the intended purpose;
+   1. the repository groupings (such as GitHub organisations) managed by the Project, including for each organisation the URI and the intended purpose; and

-   1. the GitHub repositories utilised by the Project, including for each repository the URI, the intended purpose, the names and GitHub usernames of the Committers who manage that repository, and the names and GitHub usernames of the Committers who can commit to that repository; and
+   1. the repositories managed by the Project, including for each repository the URI, the intended purpose, the names and usernames of the Committers who manage that repository, and the names and usernames of the Committers who can commit to that repository.

    1. the online services managed by the Project, including for each the URI and the intended purpose.

-1. The Project shall maintain an internal document that lists all private GitHub organisations and repositories utilised by the Project, including for each the URI, the intended purpose, and the names and GitHub usernames of the Committers who can commit to that repository and the PMC Members who manage that repository.
+1. The Project shall maintain an internal document that lists all private repository groupings and repositories managed by the Project, including for each the URI, the intended purpose, and the names and usernames of the Committers who can commit to that repository and the PMC Members who manage that repository.
 This document shall be available only to PMC Members of the Project and the Chair of the TGC.

 1. The Project shall maintain a section of the Project website that defines the roadmap of the Project.